 This group comprises predominantly the lymph nodes located along the lower half of the spinal accessory nerve and the transverse cervical artery.
 The supraclavicular nodes are also included in this group.
-The posterior boundary of the posterior triangle is the anterior border of the trapezius muscle, the anterior boundary of the posterior triangle is the posterior of the sternocleidomastoid muscle, and the inferior boundary of the posterior triangle is the clavicle.
+The posterior boundary of the posterior triangle is the anterior border of the trapezius muscle, the anterior boundary of the posterior border of the sternocleidomastoid muscle, and the inferior boundary of the posterior triangle is the clavicle.